 Poison Information Center

-Regional Aeromedical Transport Program with 4 helicopters covering 23 county
+Regional Aeromedical Transport Program with 5 helicopters covering 23 counties

 The PGY2 Emergency Medicine resident will be an integral part of the health care team providing comprehensive pharmaceutical care services, including pharmacotherapy consults, pharmacokinetic analysis, drug information, and intensive monitoring of patients on service.
 The resident will gain a true competence in the management of medical emergencies through active involvement with traumas, cardiac alerts, stroke alerts, resuscitations, toxicology consults, and procedural sedation arriving through the emergency department.
 The resident will also have the opportunity to enhance their precepting/teaching skills while serving as the primary preceptor for both rotating students and PGY-1 residents and while working hand-in-hand with the medical emergency medicine residency group.